hhzl/Cuis-NeoCSV/README.md

 ## Changes for Cuis 7

-Changes by Hilaire Fernandez to bring it up to Cuis 7 have been merged.
+Changes by Hilaire Fernandes to bring it up to Cuis 7 have been merged.

 ## Conclusion -- Port status